lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 qualify for and receive temple ordinances.

 This chapter guides Church leaders and members in temple and family history work.
-More information is available at “Temples” and “Family History” (Gospel Topics, topics.ChurchofJesusChrist.org).
+More information is available at “Temples” and “Family History” (Topics and Questions, topics.ChurchofJesusChrist.org).

 25.1